Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L2/L2_benchmark.rst

    cd blas

-1.2.2 Setup environment
+1.2.2 Set Up the Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Setup and build envrionment using the Vitis and XRT scripts:
+Set up and build the environment using the Vitis and XRT scripts:

 .. code-block:: bash